 These tender, juicy, Pan Seared Veal Chops are seared to perfection, then roasted in a skillet until perfectly pink and juicy, then slathered with homemade truffle butter.

 Servings 2 servings

-Once the butter is sizzling hot (it may start to smoke a little), Add the veal chops and let them brown for 2-3 minutes then flip over and brown the other side.
+Then add the veal chops and sear them for 2-3 minutes per side.
 There should be a nice crust on each side.

-- The truffle butter can be store in the fridge for up to 1 week, or frozen in an airtight container for up to 6 months.
+- The truffle butter will keep in the fridge for about 1 week, or in the freezer for up to 6 months.

 Serving: 1chop | Calories: 502kcal | Carbohydrates: 1g | Protein: 43g | Fat: 33g | Saturated Fat: 16g | Cholesterol: 211mg | Sodium: 679mg | Potassium: 734mg | Vitamin A: 370IU | Calcium: 36mg | Iron: 1.8mg